-Currently, our team’s ministry on Nosy Mitsio consists of three primary areas: We’ve developed an evangelistic Bible story set of 16 Bible stories in the Antakarana dialect, which we’ve begun to share multiple times a week through Discovery Bible Studies in multiple villages on Nosy Mitsio.
-Our team is also engaged in basic healthcare training and provision in direct cooperation with the local communities of Nosy Mitsio.
-We’re also engaged in sharing Bible stories and songs at the local primary school.
-As we make these ministry efforts and demonstrate a life of faith lived alongside our neighbors and friends in our villages on Nosy Mitsio, we expect to show the Antakarana people the possibility of life lived with a personal, intimate, loving, and all-powerful Creator, known in Jesus, who is with them in the hardest times, who takes an interest in their quality of life, and who, through his Holy Spirit, can protect and empower them in the spiritual warfare they encounter on a regular basis.
+Our team’s ministry efforts on Nosy Mitsio consisted of three primary areas: We developed an evangelistic Bible story set of 16 Bible stories in the Antakarana dialect, which we often shared several times a week through Discovery Bible Studies in multiple villages there.
+We also engaged the community in basic healthcare training and provision in direct cooperation with the local communities of Nosy Mitsio.
+As a team, we also shared Bible stories and songs at the local primary school.
+The video below shows a great introduction to the Antakarana people and our efforts to reach them during this phase of ministry (all of the footage is from 2013-2016):

-Adam has a bachelors degree in both French (one of the national languages of Madagascar) and Pastoral Christian Ministries: Missions from Oral Roberts University.
+In addition to our years in Madagascar spent training and leading ministry outreach teams, Adam has a bachelors degree in both French (one of the national languages of Madagascar) and Pastoral Christian Ministries: Missions from Oral Roberts University.
 Lora has a bachelors degree in Speech/Theater Education from Northwest Missouri State University.
 Previously, both Lora and Adam were certified public school teachers in the Tulsa, OK area, teaching everything from preschool to high school between the two of them.
 Adam has also been an adjunct professor at Oral Roberts University and a child welfare specialist for the state of Oklahoma.
 Both Adam and Lora are ordained ministers by Emmaus Road Church (a daughter church of Sanctuary Church) in Tulsa, OK.

 Both Lora and Adam have also spent two and a half years as US Peace Corps Volunteers in South Africa (from 2008-2010) where they lived and worked in a rural community to develop the local primary schools and educational resources of the surrounding area.
 Together and with the help of excellent co-workers in South Africa, they accomplished such projects as creating two libraries, two computer labs, an after-school art program, a literacy curriculum for the youngest grades, and plenty of teaching and training to improve the skills, teaching quality, and effective use of available educational resources of their South African counterparts.

-To download a print-out version introducing ourselves and our work and a few financial details, to be shared with whoever you would like, please click here: Willards Ministry Basic Info – 2017.pdf (To save to your computer, just right-click the link and choose “Save link as…”)
+To download a print-out version introducing ourselves and our work and a few financial details, to be shared with whoever you would like, please click here: Willards Ministry Basic Info – 2018.pdf (To save to your computer, just right-click the link and choose “Save link as…”)

 Listen below to a couple of recorded messages from us: